will4skill/algo-review/README.md

 nums = [0,3,7,2,5,8,4,6,0,1] #=> 9
 ```

 **Hint:** Maybe Recursive DP.
 Maintain global max.

-For each number use a set to traverse as for as possible, once you can't, compare that local max with the global max distance, only travere + direction otherwise you'll need some kind of visited set
+First, convert the list into a set.
+For each number in the set, traverse as for as possible.
+Once you can't go any further, compare that local max with the global max distance.
+Only traverse in + direction.
+Otherwise, you'll need some kind of visited set

 ```python3
 def longestConsecutive(self, nums):